 Like this video?
 Subscribe to my YouTube cooking channel for healthy recipes weekly!
 (Click the bell icon to be notified when I post a new video.)

 Tap underlined ingredients to see where to get them.
 Please turn Safari reader mode OFF to view ingredients.

 Tap on the times in the instructions below to start a kitchen timer while you cook.

 Scrape out the dark gills from the mushrooms with a spoon, and discard the gills.

-Place the mushrooms stem side up, and top each with 2 tablespoons (28 g) of sauce.
-Sprinkle each with 2 tablespoons (28 g) of mozzarella and 4 slices of pepperoni or chorizo.
+Top each mushroom with 1 1/2 tablespoons (21 g) of sauce.
+Sprinkle each with 3 tablespoons (42 g) of mozzarella and 4 slices of pepperoni or chorizo.

 Bake for 20 to 25 minutes, until the cheese is bubbly and the mushrooms are soft.
 (See notes for alternative method.)
 Serve immediately.

 Share your recipe picture by tagging @wholesomeyum and hashtag it #wholesomeyum on Instagram – I’d love to see it!

 - If you’d like, you can pre-bake the mushrooms for 15-20 minutes before adding toppings.
 Drain, then add toppings and bake again.
 They turn out less watery this way.